 Lech is a charming village and excellent ski resort in the Arlberg ski area of Austria.
-It truly has something for everyone.
+Now that the area is fully connected by lifts and ski runs, the Arlberg is the 5th larges connected ski area in the world.
+Lech truly has something for everyone.

 - The charm of the village, with its babbling river, covered bridges, horse-drawn carriages and traditional buildings.

 - Lech is a sunny resort yet it holds the snow well.

 - The vast terrain with lots of touring opportunities.

 - Thanks to recent lift improvements the entire Arlberg region is now connected by lifts.
 It is Austria's largest connected ski resort and the 5th largest in the world.

 - A lively après scene.

 - Ski the 22km The White Ring circuit or the 85km Run of Fame around the whole region.